jimlind/filmlinkd-java/README.md

 - Don't blow up if subscription already exists
 - Reuse one subscription for all shards
 - Shutdown pubsub on exit
+- Use annotation for logger
+- Disconnect discord on exit.

 Next.

-- Findout if there's an annotation for the logger that I can use
 - Build a proper Discord Embed Message